micedreams/mgttg/README.md

 -- Source: Wikipedia (http://en.wikipedia.org/wiki/Roman_numerals) Input to your program consists of lines of text detailing your notes on the conversion between intergalactic units and roman numerals.
 You are expected to handle invalid queries appropriately.

 ### How to run the application
-  Go to the root directory of the repository and make sure all gems are installed by typing following command
+  Go to the root directory of the repository and make sure all gems are installed by typing following command:

         $ bundle install

   This will install all dependent gems.
-  Now you can run the application using following command
+  Now you can run the application using following command:

         $ ruby lib/application.rb

 ### How to run test cases
   Go to the root directory of the repository and make sure all gems are installed by typing following command

     $ bundle install

   after that you can run test cases using following command

     $ rake

 ### Test input: